 Fellows in this program benefit from the department’s collaborative relationships with the Division of Rheumatology and Department of Orthopedic Surgery.
 The program provides valuable clinical exposure to joint replacement, sports medicine, orthopedic oncology and trauma-related musculoskeletal imaging.
 This is a one-year, non-ACGME-accredited fellowship program that’s approved and supported by the IU School of Medicine Office of Graduate Medical Education.

-Chang Ho, MD, Division Chief
+Chang Y. Ho, MD, Program Director

 The Pediatric Neuroradiology Fellowship at IU School of Medicine was developed in 2009 as an opportunity to transfer the wealth of clinical pathology and faculty expertise in pediatric neuroimaging to the next generation of neuroradiologists.
 This program helps to meet the growing demand for expertise in pediatric neuroimaging and is one of among only a handful of similar training programs in the nation.
 This one-year program offers intensive training in all aspects of diagnostic pediatric neuroimaging through an abundant and diverse caseload.

-Scott Steenburg, MD, Division Chief
+Scott D. Steenburg, MD, Program Director

 The Trauma and Emergency Radiology Fellowship is based primarily at IU Health Methodist Hospital, one of the largest hospitals in the United States and the busiest Level 1 trauma center in Indiana.
 The IU Health Level 1 trauma centers, including Eskenazi Hospital and Riley Hospital for Children, evaluate over 250,000 patients including more than 6,500 trauma patients ordering more than 200,000 radiologic exams each year.
 This is a one-year, non-ACGME fellowship program that’s approved and supported by the IU School of Medicine Office of Graduate Medical Education.